tupuni/polynesianoutliersvoyaging/README.md

 `analysis/paper/paper.Rmd` and knit to produce the `paper.docx`, or run `rmarkdown::render("analysis/paper/paper.Rmd")` in the R console

+## How to reproduce the analysis

+- Access and download locally georoc and pofatu repositories

 ### Licenses

 **Text and figures :**